tasgmaia/Show-case/README.md

-# Repository for various studies of JS, HTML, CSS, Processing, and others.
+# Show case of some studies and projects.